-Established in 2016 as a subsidiary of Admiral Group, a FTSE 100 company, Veygo is a pioneering insurtech firm with 850,000 customers and over 3 million policies sold.
-The company provides flexible and affordable insurance solutions, actively contributing to the sharing economy's transition.
+Established in 2016 as a subsidiary of Admiral Group, a FTSE 100 company, Veygo is a pioneering insurtech firm providing flexible and affordable insurance solutions to young drivers.

 1 Service Designer (Me), 2 Proposition Developers, 1 Product Designer.
 Support from: Growth, Data, Pricing, and Compliance.